navinthenapster/create-simple-gui-applications/02-getting-started/started.md

 onto the fun.

-> #### warning::GPL Only
->
+{% hint style='danger' %}
-> Note that the following instructions are ***only*** for installation of the GPL
-> licensed version of PyQt.
-If you need to use PyQt in a non-GPL project you will
-> need to purchase an alternative license from [Riverbank Computing](https://www.riverbankcomputing.com) in order to release your software.
+Note that the following instructions are ***only*** for installation of the GPL licensed version of PyQt.
+If you need to use PyQt in a non-GPL project you will need to purchase an alternative license from [Riverbank Computing](https://www.riverbankcomputing.com) in order to release your software.
+{% endhint %}

 ## Installation Windows